-Many formal models have been proposed for general real-time concurrent systems.
+Many formal models have been proposed for general realtime concurrent systems.
 These include timed Petri nets, communicating finite state machines, timed automata, timed process algebras, and real-time logics.
-In this paper, we rely on hybrid automata, which are produced from Ada code and from specifications written using GIL and regular expressions.
-We believe that GIL's graphical representation, discussed and illustrated below, and the simple and familiar semantics of regular expressions make them especially suitable as high-level specification formalisms for use by developers of real-time systems.
-We convert GIL specifications into automata using algorithms that were originally developed for producing oracles to monitor executions of concurrent systems [5], [6] and that evolved from the GIL decision procedure described in [8].
+In this paper, we rely on algorithms for converting GIL specifications into automata that were originally developed for producing oracles to monitor executions of concurrent systems [11].
+We believe that GIL's graphical representation, discussed and illustrated below, makes it especially suitable as a high-level specification formalism for use by developers of real-time systems.

-For the most part, the work on formal models of realtime concurrent systems has been intended to represent specifications, not implementations.
+For the most part, the work on formal models of real-time concurrent systems has been intended to represent specifications, not implementations.
 As such, it does not address some of the difficult issues that arise in representing implementation details of real software.
 For example, resource constraints are absent in most of these models and are awkward to represent within them.
-Also, the effects of run-time overhead, which can be significant, are not considered.
+Also, the effects of runtime overhead, which can be significant, are not considered.
 Thus, although many of these models may have the expressive power needed to represent the detailed timing properties of fully-implemented components of a system, researchers generally have not addressed the problem of constructing such representations from real software.
-Corbett [7], [9], [10] has developed models for concurrent Ada programs that represent these detailed timing properties.
+Corbett [6-8] has developed models for concurrent Ada programs that represent these detailed timing properties.

-A number of authors (e.g., [11], [12], [13]) have proposed methods for doing compositional analysis by decomposing a concurrent system into subsystems with simple interfaces and replacing some of the subsystems by simpler processes that have the same interfaces to their environments.
+A number of authors (e.g., [4,5,22]) have proposed methods for doing compositional analysis by decomposing a concurrent system into subsystems with simple interfaces and replacing some of the subsystems by simpler processes that have the same interfaces to their environments.
 In most of this work, however, the simpler processes that replace subsystems are specified in the same formalism and notation used to describe the original system.
-The approach we propose here composes systems whose components are described in two very different notations, a graphical realtime logic and the Ada programming language.
+The approach we propose here composes systems whose components are described in two very different notations, a graphical interval logic and the Ada programming language.

 Several researchers have considered the problem of integrating different types of notations for representing the components of a system.
-For example, Zave and Jackson [14] discuss the integration of different specification formalisms by translating each formalism into predicate logic.
+For example, Zave and Jackson [23] discuss the integration of different specification formalisms by translating each formalism into predicate logic.
 This work does not address the problem of analyzing the systems so specified.
-Pezzè and Young [15], [16] present an approach to building state-space analysis tools that accept system descriptions involving several formalisms, but that work is chiefly concerned with the generation of tools rather than analysis of systems described in specific notations and does not discuss the representation of real-time systems.
+Pezzè and Young [18] present an approach to building state-space analysis tools that accept system descriptions involving several formalisms, but that work is chiefly concerned with the generation of tools rather than analysis of systems described in specific notations and does not discuss the representation of real-time systems.
 The work on Cabernet [17] involves the construction of an environment for the specification and analysis of real-time systems that uses a class of high-level Petri nets as the formal kernel but provides features for customization that could support specifications written in a variety of other formalisms.

-Perhaps the work closest in spirit to this paper is that of Bagrodia and Shen [18], [19].
-They do stochastic performance evaluation of real-time systems in which some components are fully implemented and others are represented by discrete-event simulation models.
+Perhaps the work closest in spirit to this paper is that of Bagrodia and Shen [3, 20].
+They do stochastic performance evaluation of real-time systems in which some components are fully implemented and others are represented by discreteevent simulation models.
 The main difference between this work and ours is that their analysis is dynamic, executing the models and assessing a particular set of executions, while ours considers all possible executions.

-3 APPROACH
+APPROACH